Chapter 2

 What do these options mean?

-The option --lua
+The --lua

-tells make4ht
+option tells make4ht

-to use LuaLaTeX as a compilation engine.
-There
+to use LuaLaTeX as the compilation engine.

-is also an option -x
+There is also an option -x

 (or --xetex

-) that allows the use of XeLaTeX for the
+) that allows the use of XeLaTeX for

 default PDFLaTeX engine.

-The option --mode
+The --mode

-sets the compilation mode. make4ht
+option sets the compilation mode. make4ht

 has one built-in mode,